wp-plugins/jb-nice-scroll/readme.txt

 You can install as others regular wordpress plugin.
 No different way.
 Please see on installation tab.

-= Why this plugin doesn't support link in ticker? =
+= Why this plugin doesn't support link in JB Nice Scroll Bar =

-If you need link support in ticker, you have to purchase premium version.
+If you need link support in JB Nice Scroll Bar, you have to purchase premium version.
 Premium version is coming soon.
 Please wait for that.